Scholars Guide

 With these significant financial, academic, and social supports, Carolina Covenant Scholars have the opportunity to graduate from UNC Chapel Hill debt-free and ready for the world.

-The Carolina Covenant financial aid package meets the true need eligibility for every individual Covenant Scholar.
-It covers the cost of attendance minus expected family contribution through a combination of grants, scholarships, and Federal Work-Study.
-Each Covenant Scholars’ need eligibility is different, and so your financial aid package will look different from your peers.
+The Carolina Covenant financial aid package meets the true need eligibility for every individual Covenant Scholar through a combination of grants, scholarships, and Federal Work-Study.
+Each Covenant Scholar’s need eligibility is different, so your financial aid package will look different from your peers.
 Comparing your package to another Scholar’s package is unlikely to help, but we hope that the following topics in this quick guide section will.
 We are also here to help you understand the billing process and how your financial aid is applied to your student account.

 In some cases, your grants and scholarships may be taxable.
 It is best to seek the advice of a tax expert to look at your individual case.
 You will take the Award Notification of the tax calendar year (spring of the prior year and fall of the current academic year) to your tax preparer.
 In addition to private tax preparer services, the IRS has a free online tax service as well local agencies such as The United Way.
 Also, some credit unions offer free tax services.